IBSim/VirtualLab/docs/source/examples/ml.rst

     Sensitivity = False
     Optimise = False

-Notice that *ModelType* in this example is 'MLP', which is chosen as it's evaluation is substantially faster compared with GPR, which is necessary for the optimisation of the thermocouple locations.
+Notice that *ModelType* in this example is 'MLP', which is chosen because it's evaluation is substantially faster compared with GPR, which is useful for the optimisation of the thermocouple locations.

 .. note::